 Fermentation: 12 hour maceration on the skins in the press before pressing.
-After an overnight settling the juice is then put to 225L French oak barrels and fermented wild.
-Fermentation very slow, took 8 months to complete.
-The wine goes through malolactic fermentation and 1 year maturation in the same barrels before being racked and bottled.
+After an overnight settling the juice is then put to 225L and 300L French oak barrels and fermented wild.
+Fermentation was slow and took 7 months to complete, as in 2017 – a result of higher than normal fructose levels, an effect of the drought.
+The wine goes through malolactic fermentation and 1 year maturation, on the heavy lees, in the same barrels before being racked and bottled.

-Maturation: 1 year in 225 litre French oak barrels.
+Maturation: 9 months in 225 and 300 litre French oak barrels.
 20 percent new barrels used.

 Tasting Notes & Analysis